LorenJade/WD-LINGON-ClothingBrand/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 The repository is a website of Uniqlo, a Japanese casual wear designer and retailer well-known for its LifeWear concept, which aims to give customers premium everyday apparel.
-The website's objective is to present Uniqlo's clothing in an engaging and responsive manner that works on all devices (or at least those that fall within the tablet/iPad range).
+The website's objective is to present Uniqlo's clothing in an engaging and responsive manner that works on all devices (or at least those that fall within the desktop to tablet/iPad range).
 It uses HTML, CSS, and JavaScript bootstrap elements, and its main features include a multi-page, interactive website with clickable and hover buttons and visually appealing banners, images, and slideshows.

 <!--Guiding Question:
 - What is the project